CI Hex Hex Docs Coverage Status

 Field redactions

-In certain scenarios, a user may be authorized to access a resource but should only see a subset of its fields.
-For instance, one user might be able to see basic details of another user, such as name and avatar, but shouldn't see sensitive information like email or phone number.
+In certain scenarios, a user may be authorized to access a resource, but should only see a subset of its fields.
+For instance, a user might be able to see basic details of another user, such as name and avatar, but shouldn't see sensitive information like email or phone number.
 One way to manage such cases would be to conditionally show or hide specific information on the frontend.
 However, a cleaner solution is to have your context functions omit sensitive fields entirely.

 To assist in these kinds of situations, the LetMe.Schema behaviour has another callback: LetMe.Schema.redacted_fields/3.